Frequently Asked Questions

 Does Camera Operator magazine accept unsolicited articles?

 Yes.
-If you are a SOC member and have worked on a noteworthy project or have reviewed new technology utilized by camera operators and would like to submit an article, contact Kate McCallum at kate@createasphere.com or submit by fax to 818-563-9117.
+If you are an SOC member and have worked on a noteworthy project or have reviewed new technology utilized by camera operators and would like to submit an article, contact Kristin Petrovich at Kristin@soc.org.

 How can I get information about advertising in Camera Operator magazine?